unmonitarr/unmonitarr/README.md

 ### Items aren't being managed

 **Check:**
-- ✅ Items aren't tagged with `IGNORE_TAG_NAME` (default: `ignore`)
+- Items aren't tagged with `IGNORE_TAG_NAME` (default: `ignore`)
-- ✅ Items have air/release dates set in Sonarr/Radarr
+- Items have air/release dates set in Sonarr/Radarr (or see note below)
-- ✅ API keys are correct
+- API keys are correct
-- ✅ `DRY_RUN=0` (not in preview mode)
+- `DRY_RUN=0` (not in preview mode)
-- ✅ Check logs for errors: `docker-compose logs unmonitarr`
+- Check logs for errors: `docker-compose logs unmonitarr`

+**Note:** Items without air/release dates will be unmonitored if currently monitored.
+If you don't want unmonitarr to manage specific items without dates, add the `ignore` tag to them.

 ### Webhooks not triggering

 **Check:**
-- ✅ Port 5099 is accessible from Sonarr/Radarr
+- Port 5099 is accessible from Sonarr/Radarr
-- ✅ Correct URL (use container name if same Docker network)
+- Correct URL (use container name if same Docker network)
-- ✅ Test manually: `curl -X POST http://localhost:5099/trigger/sonarr`
+- Test manually: `curl -X POST http://localhost:5099/trigger/sonarr`
-- ✅ Check unmonitarr logs when webhook fires
+- Check unmonitarr logs when webhook fires

 ### Connection errors to Sonarr/Radarr

 **Check:**
-- ✅ URLs are correct (include `http://` or `https://`)
+- URLs are correct (include `http://` or `https://`)
-- ✅ If using Docker, use container names or Docker network IPs
+- If using Docker, use container names or Docker network IPs
-- ✅ API keys are valid (copy from Settings → General in each app)
+- API keys are valid (copy from Settings → General in each app)
-- ✅ Firewalls aren't blocking connections
+- Firewalls aren't blocking connections

 ### Items re-monitored too early/late

 **Check:**
-- ✅ `TZ` environment variable matches your timezone
+- `TZ` environment variable matches your timezone
-- ✅ `DELAY_MINUTES` is set correctly
+- `DELAY_MINUTES` is set correctly
-- ✅ Air/release dates are correct in Sonarr/Radarr
+- Air/release dates are correct in Sonarr/Radarr
-- ✅ Check logs for timing decisions
+- Check logs for timing decisions

 ### Configuration changes not taking effect